tuffythejeep/LeadMeReadMe/LEADMEREADME.md

     },
     {
       type: "text",
-      message: "Enter your GitHub Username:",
+      message: "Enter your GitHub Username, so others can find you there:",
       name: "gihubInput",
     },
     {
       type: "text",
-      message: "Enter your LinkedIn URL:",
+      message: "Enter your LinkedIn URL, for other questions or concers:",
       name: "linkedinInput",
     },
   ])